logiqai/docs/logiq-monitoring/quickstart-guide.md

 ## Configuring Prometheus

 LOGIQ monitoring is powered by Prometheus.
 The steps below assume that your LOGIQ UI is up and running.
-To connect to you prometheus setup, head over the _Data Sources_ in settings
+To connect to your prometheus setup, head over the _Data Sources_ in settings

 ![Data Sources](../.gitbook/assets/screen-shot-2020-04-27-at-5.50.11-pm.png)